Bibek-Repository/repo-4/FileHandling/readme.md

 close() method is used to close the file. closing the file is important because sometimes due to buffering, changes made to a file may not show until we close the file.

+Write a file in Python
+"a" is append mode.
+It will append to the end of the file "w" is write mode.
+It will overwrite the content of the file.
+If the file does not exist, the file will be newly created.

+Creating a new file in Python
+"x": It will create a file.
+If the file exists, then it will return an error "a": It will create a file.
+If the file exists, then it will append at the end.
+"w": It will create a file.
+If the file exits, then it will overwrite the content.